Grégoire Akcelrod

-Grégoire Sébastien Akcelrod (born 17 September 1982) is a French former footballer.
-Besides in France, he has played in Andorra and Canada.
-Following his retirement, he became a football agent and author.
-Akcelrod is among the most influential agents in the women football, with clients including Kelly Gago, Manon Uffren, Roselène Khezami, Sabah Seghir and Ena Taslidža.
+Grégoire Sébastien Akcelrod (born 17 September 1982) is a French football agent and former player.
+He is the founder and executive director of One Soccer Agency.

+Besides in France, Akcelrod played in Belgium, Wales, Canada and Andorra.

+Following his retirement, Akcelrod became an author and football agent.
+He is among the most influential agents in women's football, with clients including Kelly Gago, Roselène Khezami, Sabah Seghir and Ena Taslidža.

 Early life

 Akcelrod grew up in Paris, France.
 He played his first football game at the age of ten.
 He grew up idolizing footballers George Weah and Zinedine Zidane and supported Paris Saint-Germain.

 Playing career

 As a youth player, Akcelrod joined the youth academy of FC Sens.

 In 2009, he almost signed for Bulgarian side CSKA Sofia.
-However, the transfer fell through after a supporter of French Ligue 1 side PSG, who he claimed to have played for, found that he never actually signed for the clubs he claimed to have signed for during his career.
-This incident eventually received attention from foreign media.
+However, the transfer fell through after a supporter of French side Paris Saint-Germain, who he claimed to have played for, found that he never actually signed for the clubs he claimed to have signed for during his career.
+Akcelrod's fabricated CV and website had also lead him to trials with Swindon Town, Norwich City and AFC Bournemouth in England.

 After that, he trialed for many clubs worldwide.
-He eventually signed for Canadian side Mississauga Eagles.
-After that, he signed for Atlètic Amèrica in Andorra.
+He eventually signed for Canadian side Mississauga Eagles in 2011.
+In 2021, he signed for Atlètic Amèrica in Andorra.